thejamiewyatt/CookingWithCozmo/docs/index.rst

 Welcome to the programmer's documentation website for the Cozmo Build a Plate Game!
 The Cozmo Build a Plate Game is a game intended for children who are aged 3 - 6.
 The goal of the game is build a plate that Cozmo will like to eat.
+For more information about the game and how it is played, please click the following button to download the user's guide.

+:download:`Download the User's Guide <_static/UserGuide.pdf>`

 Please review the Setup page under Getting Started for instructions on how to get setup to start developing the Cozmo Build a Plate Game project.

 For information about the various packages, modules, and functions used throughout the Cozmo Build a Plate Game program please see the various links under API.

+For even more information about this project please visit the various links under About.g

 .. toctree::
    :caption: Getting Started